Blessings of Erectile Dysfunction (ED)

-suspend my beliefs in the medical and cultural definitions of sexual limitations and brokenness.
+suspend my beliefs in the cultural definitions of sexual limitations and brokenness.
 And I had to consider that the tasks in the second half of life are distinctly different from those in the first half.
 Maybe my uncooperative, uninspired soft penis was not just an effect of aging.
 Maybe it was not dysfunctional at all.
 Maybe it was